 Jaundice itself is unlikely to hurt you unless the bilirubin reaches very high concentrations.
 It is a sign, however, of an underlying problem.
 There are too many possible causes of jaundice to attempt diagnosis at home.
 You should see a doctor if you think you have jaundice, especially if you have pain or tenderness in your abdomen, changes in mental status, or any bleeding from your digestive system.

 Making the Diagnosis

 Your doctor will take a medical history and perform a physical exam.
 Your doctor will ask how suddenly the jaundice came on, what other symptoms accompanied it, and how the stool and urine look.
 A blood sample will also be taken and checked for hepatitis virus antibodies, abnormal red blood cells, bilirubin levels, and various other substances that give clues about liver function.
-Your doctor may also order other tests such as an ultrasound or biopsy to determine the cause of jaundice.
+Your doctor may also order other tests such as an ultrasound, CT scan, or biopsy to determine the cause of jaundice.
 An endoscopic retrograde cholangiopancreatography (ERCP) may be done to look at the gallbladder, liver, or bile ducts.